.....Who just couldn't leave well enough alone. She said, "So it was a child molester you helped arrest tonight, right?"

 $500 should cover fuel, meals will be covered as a group, and I think Lenny just got a hard-on at the idea of driving the Chevelle."

 1970 Chevelle SS, 454 ci motor.
-An extremely
+An extremely fast car to drive.
+Boss' pride and joy. |

 "Late afternoon."